Why does Southampton need an ELSA register?

 Yes.
 Southampton Psychology Service training events are open to a wide range of adults who work with children and young people.
 Attendance to our FuEL sessions are restricted to ELSAs and Trainee ELSAs (i.e., those either currently completing or registered on an ELSA Initial Training course)

-What is the difference between FuEL supervision meetings and purchased supervision?
+What is the difference between FuEL Reflect meetings and purchased supervision?

 As a core element of our FuEL model, ELSAs access structured supervision facilitated by an Educational Psychologist.
 These run on a termly basis (3 sessions over the year) with group sizes that limits the number of participants and helps to develop a safe and trusting environment between ELSAs and the supervisor/s.
 The number of ELSAs attending is approximately 8 - 12 participants, with participants coming from a variety of different settings.

-Purchased or bespoke supervision is more expensive and would involve an Educational Psychologist visiting your school for up to half day per supervision session.
-This gives schools the opportunity to arrange for their ELSA or ELSAs to have a supervision session focused more closely on their casework, but reduces their contact with other ELSAs who may be able to understand, empathise, and advise.
+Purchased or bespoke EP supervision may still count towards ELSA Credits (please details within the Registration page).
+However, this can be more expensive and would involve an Educational Psychologist visiting your school for up to half day per supervision session.
+This does give a setting the opportunity to arrange for their ELSA or ELSAs to have a supervision session focused more closely on their own casework, but reduces their contact with other ELSAs who may be able to understand, empathise, and advise.

-Can two or more schools get together to jointly purchase EP supervision for their ELSAs?
+Can two or more settings get together to jointly purchase EP supervision for their ELSAs?

 My ELSA register application has been turned down.
 Does this mean I am not able to re-apply for a whole year?

 Not necessarily.
 The great majority of applications we have turned down are due to very simple things like not receiving a timetable as evidence of a half day per week ELSA work (or the timetable if submitted not being clear which sessions are ELSA related sessions).
 If you are able to rectify this quickly, please send us your application again with the necessary evidence and we will try to process it as soon as possible.
-The deadline for resubmissions is 30 September.
+We are happy to work with you and support this process.